Spring-2021-CISC374/sustainable-gardener-mvp/README.md

 ## Jumpstarting Game Implementation: ##
 - Kate: Added player movement through up/down/left/right keys.
 Found a farmer spritesheet on OpenGameArt.org to use for now.
 - Hajera: Added an item (shovel) onto the screen, a message pops up saying you picked up the item once its clicked on.
+- Emily: Added the plant'd data we are using in the form of csv